 Costs to consider

 Do the universities you’re interested in applying to have campus accommodation?
 If so, what are the costs?
-Is there compulsory meal plans included?
-Is the accommodation guaranteed?
-If it isn’t guaranteed or there isn't accommodation available, what private housingis available?
-What is the average cost for renting a room?
+Are there compulsory meal plans included?
+Is accommodation guaranteed?
+If it isn’t guaranteed or there isn't accommodation available, what private housing is available?
+What is the average cost of renting a room?
 Factor in paying any deposits too.

-We don’t recommend booking any flights until you have official confirmation from your host university, and you have successfully passed second year, progressing to your third year of studies.
+We don’t recommend booking any flights until you have official confirmation from your host university, and you have successfully passed the second year, progressing to your third year of studies.
 Sometimes this means that you can’t book your flights far in advance, meaning that the cheapest deals are often gone.
 Depending on the time of year, and the destination, flight prices can vary.
 If you’re travelling further afield, particularly outside Europe, this is something to consider.